kevlened/vite-plugin-uint8array/readme.md

-`vite-plugin-uint8array` is a minimalist approach to bundling assets as Uint8Arrays by encoding/decoding using base64
+`vite-plugin-uint8array` is a fast-by-default way to bundle assets as Uint8Arrays using base64

 ## install